quiaro/innocuous-sandfly/README.md

-# Running webpack and/or webpack dev server
+# Running webpack or webpack dev server

 `npm run dev`
 Starts the webpack dev server at localhost:1357.

-`npm run build`
-Will run webpack to create a bundle which will be placed in `output.path` (webpack.config.js).
+`npm run build` will run webpack to create a bundle which will be placed in `output.path` (webpack.config.js).